-- G. Each monitoring report must affirm in writing that "All analyses were conducted at a laboratory certified for such analyses by the California Department of Health Services, and in accordance with current United States Environmental Protection Agency (USEPA) guideline procedures or as specified in this Monitoring Program."
-Proper chain of custody procedures must be followed and a copy of the completed chain of custody form shall be submitted with the report. - H. For every item where the requirements are not met, the Discharger shall submit a statement of the cause(s), and actions undertaken or proposed which will bring the discharge into full compliance with waste discharge requirements at the earliest possible time, including a timetable for implementation of those actions. - I. The Discharger shall maintain all sampling and analytical results, including strip charts; date; exact place, and time of sampling; dates analyses were performed; analyst's name; analytical techniques used; and results of all analyses.
+- E. The method limits (MLs) employed for effluent analyses shall be lower than the permit limits established for a given parameter, unless the Discharger can demonstrate that a particular ML is not attainable and obtains approval for a higher ML from the Executive Officer.
+The Discharger shall submit a list of the analytical methods employed for each test and the associated laboratory quality assurance/quality control (QA/QC) procedures upon request by the Regional Board. - F. Water/wastewater samples must be analyzed within allowable holding time limits as specified in 40 CFR Part 136.
+All QA/QC samples must be run on the same dates when samples were actually analyzed.
+The Discharger shall make available for inspection and/or submit the QA/QC documentation upon request by Regional Board staff. - G. Each monitoring report must affirm in writing that "All analyses were conducted at a laboratory certified for such analyses by the California Department of Public Health, and in accordance with current United States Environmental Protection Agency (USEPA) guideline procedures or as specified in this Monitoring Program." - H. Proper chain of custody procedures must be followed and a copy of the completed chain of custody form shall be submitted with the report. - I. Each monitoring report shall contain a separate section titled "Summary of Non-Compliance" which discusses the compliance record and the corrective actions taken or planned that may be needed to bring the discharge into full compliance with waste discharge requirements.
+This section shall be located at the front of the report and shall clearly list all non-compliance with discharge requirements, as well as all excursions of effluent limitations. - J. For every item where the requirements are not met, the Dischargers shall submit a statement of the cause(s), and actions undertaken or proposed which will bring the discharge into full compliance with waste discharge requirements at the earliest possible time, including a timetable for implementation of those actions. - K. The Discharger shall maintain all sampling and analytical results, including strip charts, date, exact place, and time of sampling, dates analyses were performed, analyst's name, analytical techniques used, and results of all analyses.
 Such records shall be retained for a minimum of three years.
-This period of retention shall be extended during the course of any unresolved litigation regarding this discharge, or when requested by the Regional Board. - J. In reporting the monitoring data, the Discharger shall arrange the data in tabular form so that the date, the constituents, and the concentrations are readily discernible.
-The data shall be summarized to demonstrate compliance with the requirements and, where applicable, shall include results of receiving water observations. - K. Any mitigation/remedial activity including any pre-discharge treatment conducted at the site must be reported in the quarterly monitoring report. - L. Each monitoring report shall contain a separate section titled "Summary of Non-Compliance" which discusses the compliance record and the corrective actions taken or planned that may be needed to bring the discharge into full compliance with WDRs.
-This section shall be located at the front of the report and shall clearly list all non-compliance with discharge requirements, as well as all excursions of effluent limitations.
+This period of retention shall be extended during the course of any unresolved litigation regarding this discharge, or when requested by the Regional Board. - L. If the Discharger performs analyses on any effluent more frequently than required by this Order using approved analytical methods, the results of those analyses shall be included in the report.
+Those results shall also be reflected in the calculation of the average values used in demonstrating compliance with average effluent limitations.

+- M. In reporting the monitoring data, the Discharger shall arrange the data in tabular form so that the date, the constituents, and the concentrations are readily discernible.
+The data shall be summarized to demonstrate compliance with the requirements and, where applicable, shall include results of receiving water observations. - N. Any mitigation/remedial activity including any pre-discharge treatment conducted at the site must be reported in the quarterly monitoring report.
+In addition, if effluent or groundwater monitoring programs have not yet been implemented, a short description of the status of both shall also be included.

 II.
-SEPTIC TANK AND DISPOSAL SYSTEM MONITORING REQUIREMENTS
+WATER QUALITY MONITORING REQUIREMENTS